f5devcentral/f5-rseries-training/docs/rseries_security.rst

 SNMPv3
 =======

 F5OS-A 1.2.0 added support for SNMPv3.
-Earlier version of F5OS-A only supported SNMPv1/v2c.
+Earlier versions of F5OS-A only supported SNMPv1/v2c.
 SNMPv3 provides a more secure monitoring environment through the use of authenticated access.
 More details can be found here:

 `rSeries F5OS-A SNMP Monitoring and Alerting <https://clouddocs.f5.com/training/community/rseries-training/html/rseries_monitoring_snmp.html>`_